 Click here to view a map of where all the meals are.

 Bridge Darebin (Preston), at 218 High Street, Preston, have a community meal every Friday, starting at middaym.
 As they say on their website: “Come for a yummy lunch and stay for the conversation and activities.“

 Open Table “take surplus food that would otherwise be thrown away, and turn it into nutritious meals to share with the community, in order to reduce food insecurity and food waste“.
-They organise around 10 community lunches each month in various neighbourhood houses (there are some months when some of the meals don’t happen so check their Facebook events page before going):
+They organise a number of community lunches each month in various neighbourhood houses (there are some months when some of the meals don’t happen so check their website calendar/a> before going):